 Here’s what to do when a problem comes up:

 - “Report abuse” first in the app or service, if possible: It can help speed things up if you do this before calling or emailing us.
 When a social media incident is brought to your attention, ask the student or parent if the content has been reported through the app’s/service’s regular reporting system.
 If it hasn’t, ideally, work with the student or a student leader at your school to report it (very often students, who themselves are frustrated with drama and negativity, really want to help).
 If that’s not possible and this is why you’re contacting us, we’re glad to help you.
 Just call.

-- Evidence needed: If the content has been reported with no results (give the service 48 hours), ideally also before you call, obtain evidence of the problem: a screenshot or link to (Web address of) the abusive page, post, tweet, text, etc.
+- Evidence needed: If the content has been reported with no results, ideally also before you call, obtain evidence of the problem – just a screenshot of or link to (Web address of) the abusive page, post, tweet, text, etc.

-[To protect students’ privacy, we don’t ask for their names, so please don’t provide them; account or screen names are usually all we need.
+[To protect students’ privacy, we don’t ask for their names, so please don’t provide them; screen names on social media accounts or screen shots of content posted publicly in social media are all we need.
 It’s also important never to email nude images of minors; hopefully, as a mandatory reporter, you’ve already reported any such images to law enforcement before contacting us.
-Sometimes we’re a helpful 3rd party to both schools and law enforcement in such cases (see this page in our Resources section for help in understanding sexting).]
+Sometimes we’re a helpful third party to both schools and law enforcement in such cases (see this page in our Resources section for help in understanding sexting).]

 When you contact us:

 - Call or email: toll-free at (855) 997-0409 or via email@example.com.

 - Give us some basic info: No matter what the problem is (including if you just need help with reporting content or understanding an app), we need your name, the name of your school or district and your role there.
 We also need your email address and phone number plus extension (your phone ext. is important, if you have one) so we can get back to you quickly.